homdahal997/Data_Analyst_Udacity_Nano_Degree/README.md

 This repository contains resources and solution of the quizzes given and asked in UDACITY DATA ANALYST Certification.

-# Course materials covered in this nano degree program are as follows:
+# Course materials covered in this nano degree program are as follows-

 1. The Data Analysis Process
 2. Jupyter Notebooks